 Although it’s a popular tourist destination, Tulum is a small coastal town with fewer than 20,000 residents!
 However, that doesn’t mean it’s easy deciding where to stay in Tulum.
 The town is quite spread out, so it’s important to choose the right area for what kind of things you like to do.

 Be honest, we know it’s Tulum’s stunning beaches that first put the town on your bucket list.
 Playa literally means ‘beach’ in Spanish, so it’s the perfect place to find accommodation for beach lovers considering the many locations with Playa in the name.
 The abundance of tourist facilities also makes it ideal for first-time visitors.
+You’ll find Tulum’s best hostels in this neighborhood as well.

 Apart from the glistening coastline, Playa is home to some first-class bars, restaurants and travel agencies.
 On the beach, there’s plenty of water sports to try out, as well as scuba diving and yoga!
 This suburb is the perfect combination of laidback zen and vibey tourist town.